PremRajivGIT/Dbot/README.md

 * and run these commands in sequence:
 * 1. docker pull premrajivdocker/dbot
 * 2. docker run premrajivdocker/dbot

-note: make sure that dbot is in your server
+Another NOTE: make sure that dbot is in your server